Offlinedevice/Offlinedevice/README.md

 ## Using the Offine device

 Connect the Offline device with cables to a monitor, a keyboard and a mouse.
 It supports multiple account on the same device.
 Import or generate GPG keys without being connected to the Internet.
 During setup a backup USB- device is created.
 The Offline device facilitates complete privacy and unbreakable encryption for sensitive data and also provides a mechanism for securely send and receive data over the Internet.
-Others features include Bitcoin wallet generation/storage.
+Others features include Bitcoin wallet generation/storage and transaction signing.

 ### Guides